 Strengths

-• +1,200+ format paths supported
++1,200+ format conversion paths supported

-• +Predictable monthly pricing without conversion budgets
++Predictable monthly pricing without per-conversion budgets

-• +Email-delivery model works without app integration
++Email-delivery model works without any app integration

 Trade-offs

-• API less polished than CloudConvert's
+−API surface less polished than CloudConvert's

-• Per-month conversion limits cap heavy spikes
+−Per-month conversion limits cap heavy spikes

 Free